jonathanold/jonathanold.github.io/content/sections/aboutme.md

 Welcome to my website.
-I am a first year Ph.D. student in economics at the University of California, Berkeley.
+I am a second year Ph.D. student in economics at the University of California, Berkeley.
 I am interested in political economy and development economics, and have previously worked on conflict and political reservations in India, democratic transitions and state repression, and longevity.

 Before my Ph.D., I worked as a predoc with  <a href="https://robinburgess.com" target="_blank">Robin Burgess</a> and <a href="https://orianabandiera.net" target="_blank">Oriana Bandiera</a> at the LSE, where I also did a masters in economics.